-In our experiment, we use four well-known ILS (RUS, ROS, SMOTE and CMA) [6] as baseline algorithms to compare with RSMOTE.
-In addition, we use Weka [61] to implement four popular classification algorithms (NB, KNN, J48, and Random Tree (RT)).
+In our experiment, we use four well-known ILS (RUS, ROS, SMOTE, and CMA) [2] as baseline algorithms to compare with RSMOTE.
+In addition, we use Weka [58] to implement four popular classification algorithms [NB, KNN, J48, and Random Tree (RT)].

 There are two integration approaches for the FMR-FI.
-The one is to integrate the same classifiers, another is to fuse different classifiers.
-In the both ways, the winners in SubTrs are selected as the objects to be integrated.
-And, we will present that the proposed method can further improve the performance of these selected classifiers.
-Moreover, we compare the ensemble performance of the FMR-FI approach with three well-known standard ensemble methods: majority voting, bagging, and AdaBoost [52-56].
+One is to integrate the same classifiers, another is to fuse different classifiers.
+In both ways, the winners in SubTrs are selected as the objects to be integrated and we will present that the proposed method can further improve the performance of these selected classifiers.
+Moreover, we compare the ensemble performance of the FMR-FI approach with three well-known standard ensemble methods: Majority voting, bagging, and AdaBoost [40]-[44].

-Stratified three-fold cross-validation is applied in our experiment, which could keep the distributive characteristics during each training iteration [50, 51, 57, 58, 62].
-In experimental part, k represents the number of nearest neighbor minorityclass samples for each sampling center point.
-Due to lacking approach to optimize this value, as most related work [6], k is an empirical value.
+Stratified three-fold cross validation is applied in our experiment, which could keep the distributive characteristics during each training iteration [22], [23].
+In experimental part, k represents the number of nearest neighbor minority-class samples for each sampling center point.
+Due to lacking approach to optimize this value, as most related work [2], k is an empirical value.
 In our study, k is set to 5.
-In addition, Nis used to control the number of new synthetic minority-class samples.
-N is calculated by the imbalance degree (M), which can be expressed as N=round(M)-1, where round (M) denotes
+In addition, N is used to control the number of new synthetic minority-class samples.
+N is calculated by the imbalance degree (M), which can be expressed as N=round(M)-1, where round(M) denotes an approximate integer to M and the M of each dataset is shown in Table I. RSMOTE runs oversampling process N times to balance the class distribution.